Activities Near Red House

 Check out www.northyorkmoors.org.uk.
 The website is overflowing with information and will give you maps, dates of local shows and events, National Park sponsored activities for adults and children, as well as providing local history, places of interest, natural and historical etc. They have a large section with useful telephone contacts of local activity providers, fishing, golf, swimming etc. They also provide publications on walking and a yearly guide to the area - all in all far more than we could ever do.
 It's well worth the visit for information for your holidays in North Yorkshire.

 The North York Moors National Park Tourism Network's 'We Know Our Coast' project has provided us with these excellent guides to help you plan your days before you come as well as while you are here.
-We have also provided you with a copy in your cottage and bed and breakfast Information Packs.
-But it is best to have a look before you arrive, because you may want to book before you come to us to avoid disappointment.
+Unfortunately, we have lost a few places recently, so best to call ahead if you need certainty, especially regarding places to eat.
+Nevertheless, it's still best to have a look before you arrive, because if you can book ahead, it's best to do so before you come to us to avoid disappointment.
 Click to read each Guide.

 The following recommendations are describing some of these activities in more detail.